kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson3_Using_EXISTS_Predicate_with_Subqueries.md

 WHERE EXISTS (
     SELECT 1
     FROM Orders o
-    WHERE o.EmployeeID = e.EmployeeID  -- Even if EmployeeID is NULL,
+    WHERE o.e.EmployeeID = e.EmployeeID  -- Even if e.EmployeeID is NULL,
       AND o.IsActive = 1               -- EXISTS handles it properly
 );